moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/working_with_sales.md

 Being guided by these workflows helps GitLab deliver high-quality service, maintain customer satisfaction, and optimize internal processes, ultimately contributing to the company's growth and success.
 This commitment to excellence is a hallmark of our [high performing teams](https://handbook.gitlab.com/handbook/people-group/learning-and-development/manager-development/high-performing-teams/).

-# General 4-Step Workflow Summary:
+## General 4-Step Workflow Summary

 Regardless of the account role, each workflow follows a general four-step process designed to ensure exquisite service delivery: